The Fifth Element: Casting

 During this time, Besson approached both Bruce Willis and Mel Gibson for the lead role, and also considered Julia Roberts for Leeloo.
 Willis expressed interest, though he was reluctant to take on the role as the film was considered risky after his previous two films, Hudson Hawk and Billy Bathgate, had been poorly received.
 Gibson eventually turned down the role.
+For the character Leeloo, Besson chose Milla Jovovich from the 200–300 applicants he met in person, which included Elizabeth Berkley and Diane Kruger.
 While the production team impressed film companies with their designs, they struggled to find one willing to take on a budget approaching nearly $100 million.
+(Note: Conflicting sources stated the film's budget to be various figures between US$50 million and $100 million.
+The most frequently cited figure and also the figure cited by Besson in his book, The Story of The Fifth Element is $90 million.)
 In December 1992, production stopped without any prior warning, and the team disbanded.

-Korben's flying taxicab (top), which was inspired by the comic album The Circles of Power, drawn by artist Jean-Claude Mézières.
+Korben's flying taxicab (top), which was inspired by the comic album The Circles of Power (bottom), drawn by artist Jean-Claude Mézières.

 Besson wrote and directed the commercially successful Léon: The Professional (1994).
 During that period, he continued to work on the script for The Fifth Element, shortening it.
 He reduced the film's budget to $90 million before again attempting to find a studio willing to produce it.
 Columbia Pictures, which had a partnership in Leon, agreed to finance the film.
 By this time, Besson had decided to go with a lesser-known lead actor to save on production costs.
 Besson happened to be in Barry Josephson's office when Willis called regarding a different film.
 Besson asked to speak to Willis "just to say hello" and told him that The Fifth Element was finally going ahead, explaining his decision to go with a less-expensive actor.
 After a short silence, Willis said, "If I like the film, we can always come to an arrangement."
 After reading the script, Willis agreed to take on the role.